TheOdinProject/curriculum/CONTRIBUTING.md

 ## How to Contribute

+Please refer to our [general contributing guide](https://github.com/TheOdinProject/.github/blob/main/CONTRIBUTING.md) for details on the difference between simple and significant changes, and the expected process for handling each.

-There are 2 main ways you can contribute to our curriculum:
+When it comes to opening a pull request (PR) to our curriculum, there are 2 main ways you can do so:

-1. If you just want to make a simple change, you can click the "Improve this lesson on GitHub" link found at the end of each lesson.
-This will open the lesson file in its "edit" mode, allowing you to make any edits and submit a pull request (PR) all through GitHub.
+1. If you just want to make a simple change, you can click the "Improve on GitHub" link found at the end of each lesson.
+This will open the lesson file in its "edit" mode, allowing you to make any edits and submit a PR all through GitHub.
-1. If you're more experienced with contributing or need to edit more than 1 file, you can follow our instructions on [setting up a local clone](https://github.com/TheOdinProject/.github/blob/main/CONTRIBUTING.md) from our general contributing guide.
-You should also read the sections that follow on how to open a PR.
+1. If you want to make a significant change, you can follow our instructions from our [general contributing guide](https://github.com/TheOdinProject/.github/blob/main/CONTRIBUTING.md).

 Regardless of the way you choose to open a PR, while working on an existing or a new lesson you **must** follow our [Layout Style Guide](https://github.com/TheOdinProject/curriculum/blob/main/LAYOUT_STYLE_GUIDE.md) to ensure the layout and formatting is consistent across our curriculum.